bringg/teleport/rfd/0203-database-healthchecks.md

 When the database is updated, it will be deregistered and then re-registered, effectively restarting its health checker and health status.

+### Target address resolution

+The health check target address will be taken from the database uri.
+Teleport does not strictly enforce a host:port database uri, so the target host and/or port may need to be resolved.
+The target host and port should generally be resolved in the same way it is for user connections.

+As a special case, some databases have multiple endpoints.
+For example, a MongoDB replicaset connection string may look like this:

+    mongodb://host1:port1,host2:port2,host3:port3/?replicaSet=rs0

+To complicate matters further, the user may specify a "secondary" read preference, in which case operations will *only* read from secondary members of the replicaset and fail when secondaries are not available, even if the primary is available:

+    mongodb://host1:port1,host2:port2,host3:port3/?replicaSet=rs0&readPreference=secondary

+When there are multiple endpoints for a target, the health checker should check every endpoint in parallel and combine the results for each health check.
+The combined health check result is a failure if any of the endpoint checks fail.

+MongoDB also supports a `mongodb+srv://` scheme, which returns the replicaset "host:port" pairs from a DNS SRV record.
+In this case, the target endpoints can change dynamically based on the SRV record returned.
+Each health check should lookup the SRV record and check each endpoint returned.

 ### Health checker behavior

 A health checker manager will be added that manages a mapping from DB name to a single health checker: